ProtAnguin/GUI_CyberAmp/README.md

 ![ScreenshotGUI](GUI_CyberAmp_preConnect.png)

 ## How to use
-The first thing to do is connect to the appropriate Serial COM port (that was COM 7 in this example  [Setup and Launch](#setup-and-launch)).
-Select the correct one from the "Serial port" drop-down menu.

-The GUI will update every channel to the last stored values in the CyberAmp.
+The first thing to do is connect to the appropriate Serial COM port (that was COM 7 in this example  [Setup and Launch](#setup-and-launch)) by selecting the correct one from the "Serial port" drop-down menu.
+If a correct device is selected the GUI query CyberAmp for current values and update every channel to the last stored values in the CyberAmp.
+The bottom-right "Save to CyberAmp" button stores the current values to the CyberAmp (writen to a non-volatile memory).

 The schematics for each channel can be found on page 6 of the "CyberAmp 380 operator's manual" and it will help in understanding the categories of the GUI: